Cursor MCP Setup

 - Dashboard → Bundles → [Your Bundle]

-- Click Connect on each provider
+- Click "Add Credential" (or "Edit" if credential exists) on each provider card

-- Complete OAuth or enter API key
+- Complete OAuth or enter API key in the credential panel

-- Bundle status should become "Operational"
+- Bundle status should become "Ready" with "Credentials valid" subtext

 Tools work but return empty data